AnnMol-2002/CARBO_TRACK/README.md

 ## CHALLENGES WE RAN INTO

-- Incorporating all our ideas properly into our prototype Organising and connecting our ideas to design the prototype in figma was a task.
+- Incorporating all our ideas properly into our prototype:
+   Organising and connecting our ideas to design the prototype in figma was a task.
-- Building the front end of the app using flutter Pushing the flutter project into github was a bit difficult.
+- Building the front end of the app using flutter:
+   Pushing the flutter project into github was a bit difficult.
-- Hosting the website
+- Hosting the website:
    We faced some issues while deploying the github page.
-- Learning the basics of AI and ML technology.
+- Learning the basics of AI and ML technology:
    As we are beginners, it would still take up a lot of time, work and knowledge for the model to be functional.

 ## BUILT WITH